nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 #nuxeo.stream.work.computation.filter.class=org.nuxeo.ecm.core.work.KeyValueStoreOverflowRecordFilter # TTL is only taken in account with the KV impl, for TS impl you need to configure TS garbage collector
 #nuxeo.stream.work.computation.filter.storeTTL=4d
 ```

-When using the TransientStore its TTL (firstLevelTTL) need to be adapted so the record value is not garbage collected before the work has been processed.
+When using the TransientStore, its TTL (firstLevelTTL) needs to be adapted so that the record value is not garbage collected before the work is processed.

-The `nuxeo.stream.work.computation.filter.storeTTL` option which is used by the KeyValue store implementation can be expressed using a duration string like "48h" or "4d".
+The `nuxeo.stream.work.computation.filter.storeTTL` option, which is used by the KeyValue store implementation, can be expressed using a duration string like "48h" or "4d".

 Note also that this ability of using an external storage for large record value is not tied to the StreamWorkManager and can be used in any StreamProcessor.